 Actuarial gains and losses are amortized over the average future service period of current active plan participants expected to receive benefits.
 The corridor approach is used to determine when actuarial gains and losses are to be amortized and is equal to 10% of the greater of the projected benefit obligation or the market related value of plan assets.
 The amount of gain or loss in excess of the calculated corridor is subject to amortization.
-The estimated net actuarial loss and prior service credit for the defined benefit pension plans that will be amortized from AOCL into net periodic benefit cost in 2019 are \$5.1 million and \$0.2 million, respectively.
-The estimated net actuarial loss for the other defined benefit postretirement plan that will be amortized from AOCL into net periodic benefit cost in 2019 is \$0.2 million.
+The estimated net actuarial loss and prior service credit for the defined benefit pension plans that will be amortized from AOCL into net periodic benefit postretirement plan that will be amortized from AOCL into net periodic benefit postretirement plan that will be amortized from AOCL into net periodic benefit postretirement plan that will be amortized from AOCL into net periodic benefit postretirement plan that will be amortized from AOCL into net periodic benefit cost in 2019 is \$0.2 million.